andr-ew/brds/README.md

     - shows 8 bars if sequence is longer than 8 beats
     - prev/next skips by bar
 - can add slew per-step just like realtime

-arpeggiator

-use the crow `public`/distributed computing system so one norns can be hot-swapped between multiple crows running different sets of sequences